|

 On 15 June, in anticipation of coming events, the colonial assembly of

-Delaware declares itself separate from
+Delaware declares itself to be separate from

-On 4 July 1776,
+British rule.
+On 4 July 1776, Britain's remaining twelve eastern colonies

-Britain's remaining twelve eastern colonies in North America make a public
+in North America make a public declaration of independence, and in revenge for

-declaration of independence, and in revenge for the British seizure of Havana in
+the British seizure of Havana in

-Cuba in 1762,
+Cuba in 1762, the

 Spanish